ycpcs/fys100-fall2015/assign/assign00.md

 By sharing the folder with me, I will be able to see your work, and also comment on it by adding my own edits.

-## Step 2: Create a document
+## Step 2: Create your journal

 Next, click the **NEW** button, and choose **Google Docs**.
 A dialog titled "Create in shared folder" will appear.
 Click **OK**.
 You should now see a new empty document.

 Click on the document title in the upper left-hand corner of the browser (it will be *Untitled document* initially.)
-Change the title to **Hello, FYS!**.
+Change the title to "FYS Journal-*Your name*".
+This document will be your journal for the ongoing [Journal](assign01.html) writing assignment.

-Finally, edit the document to add three paragraphs with the following information:

-* First paragraph: Tell me something about yourself.
-Where are you from?
-What are some of your interests?
-* Second paragraph: What are you goals for this semester?
-* Third paragraph: What are your goals for your overall college experience?

-These don't need to be long paragraphs: a few sentences is fine.
+Finally, add a first journal entry.
+It should look something like this:

+> **September 1st, 2015**: I created a shared Google Drive folder for my FYS work, and started my journal.